seattleflu/assembly/README.md

 ```
 __Note__: Remember to add the path of the output file to the config file after running this script.

-## Configuration
+## Batch Assembly Jobs
-Currently, `config/config-flu-only.json` has the most updated version of the configuration needed to run assembly.
+Currently, `config/config-flu-only.json` has the most updated version of the configuration needed to run batch assembly jobs.
+This means that there are several samples that are run at the same time.

 * `fastq_directory`: the path to the directory containing the fastq files
 * `ignored_samples`: an object containing keys that specify samples to be ignored